oknozor/blog/content/01_reverse_AO2.md

 ## Siege Engineers

-One day, my friend Alex told me he was working on [aoe2techtree.net](https://aoe2techtree.net) clone.
+One day, my friend Alex told me he was working on an [aoe2techtree](https://aoe2techtree.net) clone.
-He started this has a hobby project to learn a new javascript framework.
-I was quite interested and when he told me how hard it was for him to collect game data I started to look at aoe2techtree codes to understand where the data came from.
+He started this as a hobby project to learn a new javascript framework.
+I was quite interested and when he told me how hard it was for him to collect gamedata I started to look at aoe2techtree codes to understand where the data came from.

 Turns out there is developper collective dedicated to Age of Empire reverse engineers called [Siege Engineer](https://aoe2.se/).
 The amount of amazing project going on there is just incredible.
 Game record analysis, techtree, game replay, modding ...
-It would take an entire book to list every Ao2 related project made by those people, you can check their repository [here](https://github.com/SiegeEngineers/).
+It would take an entire book to list every Ao2 related project made by those people, you can check their repositories [here](https://github.com/SiegeEngineers/).

 After asking around where I could get the techtree data I found some usefull tools :
 - [aoe2dat](https://github.com/HSZemi/aoe2dat) is a small C++ program to extract raw data from the game and convert